hawwestin/MSR.DevelopmentEnvironments/Heimdall/Readme.md

 ```
 docker network create -d qnet --ipam-driver=qnet --ipam-opt=iface=eth0 --subnet=192.168.50.0/24 --gateway=192.168.50.1 qnet-static-eth0
 ```

-To have naming standard and ease of moving containers we can recreate networks to sth like:
+In Case multiple NICs in server we can adjust command to use second one.
+Also to have naming standard and ease of moving containers we can recreate networks to sth like:
 ```
 docker network create -d qnet --opt=iface=eth1 --ipam-driver=qnet --ipam-opt=iface=eth1 --subnet=192.168.50.0/24 --gateway=192.168.50.1 docker-static-eth1
 ```